mmoh-i/Take-Home-Challenge/README.md

-# Content Aggregator — Backend
+# Take Home — Backend

 This repository is a FastAPI-based backend for a content aggregation platform (take-home challenge).
 It fetches articles from multiple sources, stores them in PostgreSQL, and exposes endpoints for a frontend to query and manage user preferences.